In 2025, the Civil Service Commission (CSC) introduced the Omnibus Rules on the SALN and a new set of forms.

 The Main 2025 SALN Form: The primary document for your declarations

-Form AS-1 (Additional Sheet for Declarant): Used if you need extra space for your own assets or business interest
+Form AS-1 (Additional Sheet for Declarant): Used if you need extra space for your own assets or business interests.

 Form AS-2 (Additional Sheet for Spouse and Children): Specifically for the exclusive properties of your spouse and unmarried children under 18 living in your household